Parts of A Word

 SUBJECT

-or topic which the sentence deals with.
+The subject is the person, thing or topic which the sentence deals with.
 To discover the subject, as who or what before the verb, e.g. in the sentence The house stands on the hill, what stands on the hill?
 Answer: the house.

 Examples: The house stands on the hill